 Place the tapenade in a serving bowl and garnish with lemon zest and chopped parsley.
 Serve!

 Use the mushroom tapenade to make bruschetta.
-You can also top the bruschetta with some shredded cheese and bake until the cheese melts.
+You can also top the bruschetta with shredded cheese and bake until the cheese melts.

 Add it to your pasta, risotto, soups, or casserole.